Zoom on the Briggs & Stratton P2400 PowerSmart

 The Briggs & Stratton P2400 PowerSmart houses a 79 cc OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 1800W along with a peak wattage of 2400W.
-In addition, the device is parallel capable (parallel kit (opens in a new tab) not included) and thus, can be linked to a similar or compatible unit for added power.
+Additionally, as the generator is parallel capable (parallel kit (opens in a new tab) not included), it can be linked to a second unit for more power.

-With a noise rating of 62 dBA (just slightly more noisy than a normal conversation), the inverter generator features a conventional pull-start mechanism.
+The inverter generator is rated for a noise of 62 dBA (just slightly more noisy than an office).
+Its starting mechanism is based on a simple traditional pull-start mechanism.

-The fuel capacity of 1 gallon allows the P2400 PowerSmart to operate for up to 8 hours with a full tank (fuel consumption around 0.13 GPH).
+With a fuel capacity of 1 gallon, the P2400 PowerSmart may run for up to 8 hours with a full tank (fuel consumption around 0.13 GPH).

-Furthermore, it has 1 DC outlet: there's a 5V USB port with which you may charge electronics, for example mobile phones or tablets, conveniently.
+In addition, it provides 1 DC outlet: there's a 5V USB port with which charging of electronics like mobile phones and tablets is made convenient.

 The Briggs & Stratton P2400 PowerSmart's characteristic encased inverter generator design (L20 x W12 x H17 in), provides an esthetical advantage over any ordinary, open frame product.
-The featured design follows the latest trends and is ideal for easy and recreational use.
+The generator has a contemporary design, convenient for recreationally generating power.

-With a dry weight of 51 lbs, the P2400 PowerSmart can easily follow you wherever your power needs are.
+The 51 lbs of the P2400 PowerSmart's dry weight enables you to use it anywhere you will ever need.
 In addition, its nifty double handle (molded in the case) improves your grip, allowing for an easy transport of the P2400 PowerSmart from place to place.

-The device’s light indicators will display if its oil levels are insufficient, the generator is on overload and the generator is ready.
+Several light indicators serve to show you when its oil levels are insufficient, the generator is on overload and the generator is ready.

 The unit benefits from Briggs & Stratton’s Quiet Power Technology (QPT™), a feature designed to greatly improve its noise levels, emissions and fuel consumption.
 When the switch, located on the control panel, is turned ON, the engine speed increases as electrical loads are connected, and decreases as electrical loads are removed.